slds-lmu/dl4nlp/content/chapters/03_advanced_nn/03_01_tokenization.md

 ---
-title: "Chapter 3.1: (Advanced) Tokenization"
+title: "Chapter 3.1: Tokenization"
 weight: 3001
 ---
-This chapter is about the different types of text tokenization used in NLP tasks.
+This chapter is about different (basic!) types of text tokenization used in NLP tasks.

 <!--more-->